Trick or treat? India's strong GDP figures mask economic reality

-NEW DELHI (Reuters) - For Indian business, the government and the central bank, data revisions that have transformed the country’s $2.1 trillion economy into one of the world’s fastest growing are too good to be true.
+NEW DELHI, Feb 10 (Reuters) - For Indian business, the government and the central bank, data revisions that have transformed the country’s $2.1 trillion economy into one of the world’s fastest growing are too good to be true.

 Now, the search is on for reliable indicators of underlying activity, vital for Finance Minister Arun Jaitley as he draws up his annual budget and for Reserve Bank of India (RBI) Governor Raghuram Rajan as he weighs whether to cut interest rates again.